 Consumers demand for food safety

 Producing higher-quality food that could be sold for a higher price was a motivation at all levels and in all sectors.
 Indeed, respondents reported that consumers were more aware of ABR and food quality issues and that farmers had to progressively comply with consumers’ demands.
 However, because not all consumers had the possibility to pay a higher price for chickens, this lever was still identified as moderate.
-Household farmers also reported not using AB in their flock to protect their health.
+Household farmers also reported not using antibiotics in their flock to protect their health.

 Companies had started to develop labels for chicken produced with less antibiotics or fed with herbs that better suit urban consumer demand.
-Moreover, the VietGAHP certificate was needed to sell to supermarkets.
-The requirements to get this certification included, among others, the recording of ABU and the absence of AB residues.
-These alternative medicine companies were also driven by the desire to create safer products.
+Moreover, the VietGAHP certificate is a standard needed to sell to supermarkets.
+The requirements to get this certification included, among others, the recording of ABU and the absence of antibiotic residues.
+Alternative medicine companies were also driven by the desire to create safer products.

 “I know that some companies have really made it part of their strategy to reduce the use of antibiotics.
-So we're going to discuss how to support this via our solutions and farm management. (…) Some integrators are aiming for 0 AB in line with European practices.”
+So we're going to discuss how to support this via our solutions and farm management. (…) Some integrators are aiming for zero antibiotic in line with European practices.”
 (IW32, alternative feed additives company)

 Reducing the burden of antibiotic resistance

 Reducing the burden of ABR to protect public health was a motivation shared by governmental authorities (up to the provincial level), researchers, and a variety agencies, distributors, and alternative medicine companies.
 By developing the antimicrobial resistance Sub-Steering Committee, the Vietnamese government has shown that ABR is now considered an important issue.
-The National Institute of Veterinary Research (NIVR) was identified as playing a central role in this committee, but one international partner reported no longer being involved in the process.
+The National Institute of Veterinary Research (NIVR) was identified as playing a central role in this committee.
 The central government perceived itself as having a responsibility for public health to tackle the ABR threat.

 The private sector was also concerned about ABR as a public health issue.
 But some veterinarians and agency level 1 and 2 representatives explained that reducing the burden of ABR resulted in increased profits for them.
 Indeed, according to them, farmers using less antibiotics will earn more money and be able to buy more supplies from their shop.
 Indeed, many agencies sold to farmers on credit.
-Additionally, mandatory prescriptions were perceived as an economic advantage for drug sellers.
+Additionally, mandatory prescriptions were sometimes perceived as an economic advantage for drug sellers.
 Indeed, farmers will have to rely on veterinarians to use the correct dosage of drugs, which will lead not only to accurate advice to limit the development of resistance but also an increase in their income.
-Using less AB was also associated with reducing production costs for farmers and integrated companies.
+Using less antibiotics was also associated with reducing production costs for farmers and integrated companies.

 Discussion